Congratulations and welcome to Trevs – we can’t wait to meet you!

 - Police registration (not everyone)

-- Drying rack (If you’re early, you may get a second hand drying rack)
+- Drying rack (On arrival.
+If you’re early, you may get a second hand drying rack)

-- Bedding – Pillow, duvet and covers, unless you ordered a bedding pack
+- Bedding (pillow, duvet and covers, unless you ordered a Bed Linen pack)

 - Pay-as-you-go (PAYG) SIM card

 - A PAYG SIM card is more advisable than contract SIM card as some phone companies might ask you for bank statements which understandably you might not have, given that you have just arrived.
 So, it may be useful to get a PAYG SIM card upon arrival and decide whether or not you want a contract one afterwards.